bviktor/certzure/readme.md

 # Client

-Certzure needs **JRE 1.7** or later to work.
+Certzure needs **JRE 1.5** or later to work.
+Please note that this only applies to Certzure itself, I cannot guarantee that all other dependencies also support this version.

 To download letsencrypt.sh and certzure:

 ~~~
 wget https://remedian.vault-tec.info/certzure.zip